neoforged/.github/primers/1.21.5/index.md

 The `GpuDevice` can the create either buffers with the desired data or a texture containing information on what to render using `createBuffer` and `createTexture`, respectively.
 Just for redundancy, buffers hold the vertex data while textures hold the texture (color and depth) data.
 Whether it makes sense to cache a buffer or a texture to be uploaded to is up to you.
 For reference, buffers are typically created by using a `BufferBuilder` with a `ByteBufferBuilder` to build the `MeshData` first, before passing that into `createBuffer`.

 With the desired buffers and textures set up, how do we actually modify render them to the screen?
 Well, this is handled through the `CommandEncoder`, which can also be optained from the device via `GpuDevice#createCommandEncoder`.
-The encoder contain the familiar read and write methods along with a few extra to resize a buffer, clear texture to a given color, or simply blit the the texture immediately to the screen (`presentTexture`).
+The encoder contain the familiar read and write methods along with a few extra to clear texture to a given color or simply blit the the texture immediately to the screen (`presentTexture`).
 However, the most important method here is `createRenderPass`.
 This takes in the `GpuTexture` to draw to the screen along with a default ARGB color for the background.
 Additionally, it can take in a depth texture as well.
 This should be created using a try with resources block like so:

 ```java
 // We will assume you have constructed a `GpuTexture` texture for the color data